Capture your research with a click.

 Third place= $100

-Top finalists will be chosen by the judges two weeks prior to the award ceremony on April 26.
+Top finalists will be chosen by the judges two weeks prior to the award ceremony.
 The winners will be announced during Grad Appreciation Week.

 The judging committee will utilize this rubric when selecting the top finalists.
 Please be aware that by submitting a photo, you agree that the Graduate School and the Valley Library has permission to print your photo if chosen for display in Heckart Lodge or The Graduate Student Commons.